Flores Guatemala – 3 days of delight (and Tikal too)

 We booked through the hostel for Tikal the next day.
 We asked for the sunrise tour and were told we could stay at one of the 3 hotels at the base of Tikal.

-Next day we stored our bags and headed off in the mini-van at lunchtime with the German lady.
+The next day we stored our bags and headed off in the mini-van at lunchtime with the German lady.
 The van took ages to collect people, sort our return trip vouchers, and paid tours, saying things were lost and missing.

 Somehow I thankfully had only paid 80 Quetzales for myself with my son free (supposedly sitting on my lap).
 But when we asked to only do the sunrise tour, we were told we had to use the guide included (wow – never knew he s included) and the guide wouldn’t arrange to stamp our park entry for the next day, as we had been told we could.
-In hindsight, we should have just jumped out of the mini-van and asked the park-attendant ourselves, as we met several others that had their ticket stamped for the next day entry (if you enter the park after 3 p.m., as we did).
+In hindsight, we should have just jumped out of the mini-van and asked the parking attendant ourselves, as we met several others that had their ticket stamped for the next day’s entry (if you enter the park after 3 p.m., as we did).

-We were told we HAD to do the sunset tour, so we dropped our bags and arranged to use the tent camping for the night at Jaguar Inn, which included the air mattress, and bedding in a small tent under cover.
+We were told we HAD to do the sunset tour, so we dropped our bags and arranged to use the tent camping for the night at Jaguar Inn, which included the air mattress, and bedding in a small tent undercover.

 We changed our shoes, grabbed our flashlights, some snacks, water, and insect repellant.
 It was hot and humid and perspiration was pouring down the back of my legs – gross.
-We walked, climbed and listened as the guide explained the area of Tikal and it’s history to us.
+We walked, climbed, and listened as the guide explained the area of Tikal and it’s history to us.

 We entered the Grand Plaza and I could barely walk.

 My twisted knee injury from 2 days before was really aching.
-I sat while Explorason ran around, climbed and yes, explored!
+I sat while Explorason ran around, climbed, and yes, explored!

 He didn’t want to leave.
 I didn’t want to walk another step.
 But on we went.
 It was heading toward sunset, and we yet had to climb Temple IV to view the sunset.